SedenionCas/sedenion-rule-creator/readme.md

 - Numbers, functions, and operands follow the conventions established in other Sedenion products, and they are matched precisely within the engine.

 - Comments are denoted with double slashes at the start of the line (`//`) and last the entire file.
 Comments are ignored.
+There should not be comments between "from" and "to" states.

 - `$L[n]`: Represents fixed constants, such as numerical values or specific characters.
 For instance, `$L1` or `$Ll42`.